VDIGPKU/FlowNAS/README.md

 # FlowNAS: Neural Architecture Search for Optical Flow Estimation

+This is the official implementation of [FlowNAS](https://arxiv.org/abs/2207.01271).
+The training and searching code is coming soon.

 ## Introduction

 Existing optical flow estimators usually employ the network architectures typically designed for image classification as the encoder to extract per-pixel features.
 However, due to the natural difference between the tasks, the architectures designed for image classification may be sub-optimal for flow estimation.
 To address this issue, we propose a neural architecture search method named FlowNAS to automatically find the better encoder architecture for flow estimation task.
 We first design a suitable search space including various convolutional operators and construct a weight-sharing super-network for efficiently evaluating the candidate architectures.
 Then, for better training the super-network, we propose Feature Alignment Distillation, which utilizes a well-trained flow estimator to guide the training of super-network.
 Finally, a resource-constrained evolutionary algorithm is exploited to find an optimal architecture (i.e., sub-network).
 Experimental results show that the discovered architecture with the weights inherited from the super-network achieves 4.67% F1-all error on KITTI, an 8.4% reduction of RAFT baseline, surpassing state-of-the-art handcrafted models GMA and AGFlow, while reducing the model complexity and latency.